apify/apify-docs/README.md

 ### Screenshots

-Documentation has both light and dark theme.
-However to keep the screenshots consistent and easily manageable, use the light theme for all screenshots.
+Documentation has both light and dark themes.
+However, to keep the screenshots consistent and easily manageable, use the light theme for all screenshots.
+Also, for consistency, if you are planning to add arrows or any kind of indicators to the screenshots, they should be red(<!--here provide the hex code of exact shade for red.-->)